 - 18. No member of staff will give prescription medicines or undertake Healthcare procedures without appropriate up-to-date training.
-Appropriate training will be organised annually and the academy will keep an up-to-date record of all training.
-The academy recognises that a first-aid certificate does not constitute appropriate training in supporting children with medical conditions.
+Appropriate training will be organised annually and the school will keep an up-to-date record of all training.
+The school recognises that a first-aid certificate does not constitute appropriate training in supporting children with medical conditions.
 Healthcare professionals, will provide training and subsequent confirmation of the proficiency of staff in a medical procedure, or in providing medication.
-Training should be sufficient to ensure that staff are competent and have confidence in their ability to support pupils with medical conditions. - 19.
-The academy will identify a named member of staff who is responsible for staff training and ensuring the academy has adequate first-aid cover.
+Training should be sufficient to ensure that staff are competent and have confidence in their ability to support pupils with medical conditions.
+When there is a new member of staff, the Headteacher will ensure that this member of staff is given the appropriate training to be able to undertake their role.
+The Individual health care plan will be updated at least annually in consultation with the lead medical professionals to ensure that this continues to meet needs. - 19.
+The school will identify a named member of staff who is responsible for staff training and ensuring the school has adequate first-aid cover.
 A paediatric-trained First Aider will be consulted in relation to concerns over early years pupils. - 20.
 Staff who provide support to pupils with medical conditions should be included in meetings where this is discussed.